Hyperparameter Tuning Guide: Updated Practice and Reference Note

 min_child_weight | Minimum sum of instance weights needed in a child node (regularization). | [1, 5, 10] |

-tree_method | Tree construction algorithm ( 'auto' , 'exact' , 'approx' , 'hist' , 'gpu_hist' ). | ['auto', 'hist'] |
+tree_method | Tree construction algorithm ( 'auto', 'exact', 'approx', 'hist', 'gpu_hist'). | ['auto', 'hist'] |

 C. LightGBM-Specific Parameters

-LightGBM has unique parameters like num_leaves
+LightGBM has unique parameters like num_leaves and feature bagging.

 Parameter | Purpose | Example Values |